• Skip to primary navigation

 Easter rocky road pin image.

-It's rich, indulgent, and best of all takes just 15 minutes to make (although you have to be patient and wait for it to set before tucking in!).
+It’s rich and indulgent, and best of all, it takes just 15 minutes to make—although you’ll need to be patient and wait for it to set before diving in!

 Easter rocky road bars.

-A friend described this to me (after tasting a slice!), as a chocoholics dream come true, and I think that's pretty close to the mark!
+A friend described this (after tasting a slice!) as a chocoholic's dream come true, and I think that’s quite accurate!

-This easy no-bake Easter slice is packed to the brim with dark, milk, AND white chocolate, as well as chocolate-filled mini eggs!
+This easy no-bake mini egg rocky road is packed to the brim with dark, milk, and white chocolate, along with chocolate-filled mini eggs.

-My kids love helping me to make it, and it's also a really easy recipe to follow on their own when they're old enough!
+My kids love helping with this recipe, and it’s also simple enough for them to follow on their own when they’re old enough!

 👩🍳 Love Easter recipes?
 Try my Simnel cake muffins too!